The new food economy – what’s driving consumer demand

 Provide an annual update

 “Every year, you provide an annual update," said Anders.
 "The agent will review onsite inspection if all looks good.
-If your OSP matches what you're doing on farm, then you get a certificate and that certificate is your ticket.
-To sell to our company (Pipeline Foods), you must have that certificate.
-We have every certificate of every farmer we ever buy from, every year.
-That's your ticket to be able to sell into the market.”
+If your OSP matches what you're doing on farm, then you get a certificate and that certificate is your ticket.”

 Through your field history comes a verification of your organic eligibility.
 It's just saying that for three years from the last application that prohibited substance to my harvest, nothing was used that I can't use.
 No treated seed, no GMOs, no synthetic fertility, no chemical crop protection.
 If you do those things, you're good.
 If it's not your land, you must get an affidavit from the landowner or land manager saying that you're all good.